yellowmessenger/documentation/docs/platform_concepts/appConfiguration/aws-s3.md

    <img src="https://i.imgur.com/uu5WNMr.png" width="70%"/>

 4. Enter **Access Key Id** and **Access Secret Key**.
+5. In Location, specify the location or region where your AWS S3 bucket is hosted.
+This ensures that the integration connects to the correct AWS region where your data is stored.
+For example: `us-east-1` (Northern Virginia), `eu-west-1` (Ireland), or `ap-southeast-1` (Singapore).

 5. Click **Connect**.
 6. To connect another account, click **+ Add account** and proceed with the previous steps.
 You can add a maximum of 15 accounts.